waldo-j/spam_page/index.md

 ## Abstract

-Short abstract of the paper.
+Superpixels are widely used in computer vision to simplify image representation and reduce computational complexity.
+While traditional methods rely on low-level features, deep learning-based approaches leverage high-level features but also tend to sacrifice regularity of superpixels to capture complex objects, leading to accurate but less interpretable segmentations.
+In this work, we introduce SPAM (SuperPixel Anything Model),a versatile framework for segmenting images into accurate yet regular superpixels.
+We train a model to extract image features for superpixel generation, and at inference, we leverage a large-scale pre-trained model for semantic-agnostic segmentation to ensure that superpixels align with object masks.
+SPAM can handle any prior high-level segmentation, resolving uncertainty regions, and is able to interactively focus on specific objects.
+Comprehensive experiments demonstrate that SPAM qualitatively and quantitatively outperforms state-of-the-art methods on segmentation tasks, making it a valuable and robust tool for various applications Short abstract of the paper.
 Explain the problem, method, and results in a few sentences.

 ## Highlights